 You need to have a movie theater attitude!

-The thing is, in life we would be lucky if we felt like we were side by side in the same theater experiencing the same thing.
-The hard truth is that most of the time, and especially during conflict, it can feel like you both are in your own theater, watching your own movie.
+The thing is, in life, we would be lucky if we felt like we were side by side in the same theater experiencing the same thing.
+The hard truth is that most of the time, and especially during conflict, it can feel like you both are in your theater, watching your movie.

-Susan is sitting in her own theater watching her movie.
-That movie is based on her perspective in life: it has her preferences, likes and dislikes.
+Susan is sitting in her theater, watching her movie.
+That movie is based on her perspective in life: it has her preferences, likes, and dislikes.
 It has her experiences; and is made up of the meaning she has made of her life, her situations, and her circumstances.
 It is based on her family of origin, and the experiences of her past relationships.
 It’s HER movie; it’s not my (Mike’s) movie.

 And I am sitting in my movie theater.
 It’s mine.
 It has my characters in it, my soundtrack; it’s made up of my perspective, my view of how the world works, the meaning I have given to how I grew up, the events and experiences and relationships I have had in MY LIFE.
-It’s my movie, it’s not Susan’s movie.
+This is my movie; definitely not Susan’s movie.

 We are always going to see things differently, but that is not an excuse for giving up on trying to understand why your partner sees things the way they do.

-You and your partner both have your own reality.
-And you both have your own VALID reality.
+You and your partner both have your reality.
+And you both have your VALID REALITY.
 But each of you must remember that your valid reality is SUBJECTIVE.
 If we look at our partner’s differences, things we don’t especially care for, or see their point-of-view in critical, judgmental ways, we will lose sight of honor, respect, and acceptance of our loved one.
-It’s a path that in the long-term leads to a lack of closeness and friendship.
+It’s a path that in the long-term, leads to a lack of closeness and friendship.

 Be a great observer of your partner!
-Really find out what’s underneath how they see life.
-Get interested in learning to understand your partner better, to share the meaning of life they have with yours.
+Find out what’s underneath how they see life.
+Get interested in learning to understand your partner better, to share the meaning of experience they have with yours.
 The result will be less conflict, more compassion and understanding, and a healthier, happier relationship.